 Can a minor travel to the US without a parent or legal guardian?

-It is permitted for children under the age of 18 to travel to the US without their parent or legal guardian.
+It is permitted for children under the age of 18 to travel to the US without a parent or legal guardian.
 A trip with grandparents or other family members, travelling with a school group, a sports team, or religious/cultural group are all acceptable.
 However, it is recommended that supplementary paperwork is carried by the child and accompanying adult for the duration of the trip.
 Although not required for entry to the US, carrying supportive documents can prevent trip delays and misunderstandings with US Customs and Border Patrol (CBP).
 Additionally, if the trip includes transit to another country like Canada, notarized supplementary documentation may be required. he recommended supportive travel documents include:

 Can a child travel from the UK to the US unaccompanied?